 The second step is to be done through the ‘character delineation’ test which was developed in the case of Nichols vs. Universal Pictures, 45 F 2d 119 (2d Cir 1930), cert denied, 282 US, 902 (1931), this test is used to determine if the character in question is distinct and unique from other characters in such a way that it warrants copyright and trademark protection.
 It means that this is a penalty on authors and creators who do not put in effort or intellect on making their characters distinct from others.

-In the Indian case of Malayala Manorama vs. V T Thomas, AIR 1989 Ker 49, the court had held that V T Thomas could continue drawing the characters of ‘Boban’ and ‘Molly’ despite leaving MalayalaManorama’s employment, since the characters had been created by Mr. Thomas before entering into employment with Manorama and the publishing house did not create or use their artistic imagination or intellect to create the aforementioned characters so their copyright will only be limited to the extent of the drawings made using the character, but the copyright over the character would remain with Mr. Thomas.
+In the Indian case of Malayala Manorama vs. V T Thomas, AIR 1989 Ker 49, the court had held that V T Thomas could continue drawing the characters of ‘Boban’ and ‘Molly’ despite leaving MalayalaManorama’s employment since the characters had been created by Mr. Thomas before entering into employment with Manorama and the publishing house did not create or use their artistic imagination or intellect to create the aforementioned characters so their copyright will only be limited to the extent of the drawings made using the character, but the copyright over the character would remain with Mr. Thomas.

 While fictional characters are generally associated with copyright protection, increasing commercialization has meant that the intellectual property in these characters is no longer limited to the artistic works that created them, but has also extended to associated goods and services, which has benefited tremendously from the immense appeal and popularity of these fictional characters.
 This is known as character merchandising.
-The obvious consequence of the fact that the goodwill of these characters perform both, source-identifying as well as promotional functions meant that in most cases, they have been protected with trademarks.
+The obvious consequence of the fact that the goodwill of these characters performs both, source-identifying as well as promotional functions meant that in most cases, they have been protected with trademarks.

-Fictional characters have three significant components: name, physical or visual appearance, physical attributes, personality traits or characterization.
+Fictional characters have three significant components: name, physical or visual appearance, physical attributes, personality traits, or characterization.
 In the case of Anderson vs. Stallone, 11 USP Q 2d 1161 (C.D.
 Calif.
 1989), the court had held that the ‘Physical’ and ‘Emotional’ characterization of the character ‘Rocky’ were set in such detail that they were highly delineated, distinguishable and unique and imprinted in the mind of the viewers.

-However in the case of Warner Brothers Pictures vs. Columbia Broadcasting Systems, 216 F 2d 945, 104 US P Q 103 (9th Cir.
+However in the case of Warner Brothers Pictures vs. Columbia Broadcasting Systems, 216 F 2d 945, 104 US P Q 103 (9th Cor.
 1954), cert. denied, 348 US 971, 99 L Ed 756, 75 S. Ct.
 532 (1955), the test of ‘story being told’ was applied.
-In this case, the court had held that the copyright protection would only be applied to the characters only if the story revolves around the particular character.
+In this case, the court had held that copyright protection would only be applied to the characters only if the story revolves around a particular character.

-In another case of Silverman vs. Columbia Broadcasting Systems, the concept of ‘characters entering public domain and later acquiring new copyrighted work’ came into question.
-In this case it was held that the character will be entitled to protection once it enters the public domain unless new traits or characterizations have been added to it in subsequent works.
+In another case of Silverman vs. Columbia Broadcasting Systems, the concept of ‘characters entering the public domain and later acquiring new copyrighted work’ came into question.
+In this case, it was held that the character will be entitled to protection once it enters the public domain unless new traits or characterizations have been added to it in subsequent works.

-In conclusion I would like to say that it is clear from the various judgments discussed here that in case of graphic characters courts have had a lenient approach in granting protection because of their visual impact, as opposed to fictional characters where protection has been granted only if it is proved beyond doubt that they are distinct and distinguishable.
+In conclusion, I would like to say that it is clear from the various judgments discussed here that in the case of graphic characters courts have had a lenient approach in granting protection because of their visual impact, as opposed to fictional characters where protection has been granted only if it is proved beyond doubt that they are distinct and distinguishable.
 Another aspect is that under Indian law ‘character’ has not been included in the definition of ‘artistic work’ and similarly under the definition of ‘literary work’ the work to be protected must be written down.
 It is hoped that the ambit of artistic and literary work is expanded to include characters as well.